WHAT IS IN THIS LEAFLET

 WHAT IS FERINJECT

-FERINJECT is an intravenous iron preparation, a medicine that is used in the treatment of iron deficiency conditions.
+FERINJECT is an intravenous iron preparation, a medicine that is given in the treatment of iron deficiency conditions.
 It contains iron in the form of ferric carboxymaltose, an iron carbohydrate compound.
 Iron is an essential element required for the oxygen-carrying capacity of haemoglobin in red blood cells and of myoglobin in muscle tissue.
 Moreover, iron plays an important role in many other vital processes in the human body.

-WHAT FERINJECT IS USED FOR
+WHAT FERINJECT IS GIVEN FOR

-FERINJECT is used for the treatment of patients with iron deficiency, when oral iron preparations are ineffective or cannot be used.
+FERINJECT is given for the treatment of patients with iron deficiency, when oral iron preparations are ineffective or cannot be used.
 The aim of the therapy is to replenish body iron stores and to remedy anaemia, a reduced level of haemoglobin due to iron deficiency.

 Before administration, your doctor will perform a blood test to calculate the dose of FERINJECT you require.